Beer Rebranding. Only way to win.

 Microbrews are part of this beer rebranding market study

-The micro beer market is growing at a fantastic rate.
-But the manufacturers (brewers) believe the secret to their success relies on a great taste.
+The microbeer market is growing at a fantastic rate.
+But the manufacturers (brewers) believe the secret to their success relies on great taste.

 Emotional Impact

-Don’t underestimate the emotional impact a brand association makes on our personal choices.
-And its influence in beer rebranding.
+Don’t underestimate a brand association’s emotional impact on our personal choices.
+And its influence on beer rebranding.

 The Beer Franchises